In 2025, choosing the right EMR software is essential for UK clinics that want to enhance workflows, reduce no-shows, and boost patient satisfaction.

 Key Features:

 There are more than 1000 NextGen reviews on Capterra and Software Advice.
 They vary much depending on the needs of a clinician and the size of his/her practice.
-Here is what professionals love about the NextGen EMR software system:
+Here is what professionals love about the NextGen electronic health record software:

-User voice: “Used for several yrs and ultimately changed to MMA for EMR.
+“Used for several yrs and ultimately changed to MMA for EMR.
 Still use Nextgen for PM.
 Poor fit for dermatology.
 Not streamlined and efficient.
-Many clicks and scrolls to get through it.” — Michael B., dermtologist.
+Many clicks and scrolls to get through it.” — Michael B., dermatologist.

 Starting price: $140 per month per provider.
 No free trial.